-The risks and uncertainties relating to the housing sector also need to be viewed in the context of the wider economic, social and political uncertainties.
-Government is currently attempting fundamental reform in many areas, against the background of bringing the UK's fiscal deficit under control and intended reductions in public expenditure greater than achieved in living memory.
-The results of this process are unclear and may lead to further changes at some point for the housing sector, the Federation and its members.
+The tisks and uncertainties relating to the housing sector also need to be viewed in the context of the wider economic, social and political uncertainties.
+Government is progressing fundamental reform in many areas, against the background of bringing the UK's fiscal deficit under control and intended reductions in public expenditure greater than achieved in living memory.
+The impacts of this process are unclear, but are currently subject to debate in the context of alternative growth agendas and the future of the Eurozone.
+These wider economic factors may impact further on the financial position of members and their ability or willingness to fund the Federation.